MattWilliamsDev/resume/README.md

 # Software & Technologies
 ### Frontend Frameworks, Plugins, and APIs:
 * React & related tools (Redux, Context API, Reflux, etc)
+* Authoring and consuming frontend microservices with technologies like TypeScript and AWS Lambdas
+* Creating, updating, and maintaining design systems and component libraries
 * Angular & RxJS
 * Bootstrap, as well as both React and Angular libraries built for use with it
 * Material Design, as well as both React and Angular libraries built for use with it